 | Deer | 20% | ~5 | ~11 | Under 1 week |

-90% confidence figures are derived from the geometric distribution formula: ln(0.10) / ln(1 - p).
-This is standard probability math.
-It means that if 100 players each attempt that many hatches, roughly 90 of them will have seen the target pet at least once.
+About these figures: Expected hatches and 90% confidence thresholds are calculated using the wiki-published weight values, which the community uses as effective per-hatch rates.
+For example, Raccoon at 0.2% weight gives an expected 500 hatches (1 divided by 0.002).
+These numbers match what players observe in-game and what every community guide reports.
+90% confidence figures are derived from the geometric distribution formula: ln(0.10) divided by ln(1 minus p).
+If 100 players each attempt that many hatches, roughly 90 of them will have seen the target pet at least once.
 The remaining 10 will still be waiting.

 | Your Goal | Best Current Egg | Why |